 By providing access to the mid- and far infrared wavelength domain, SPICA bridges the gap "where astronomy is blind", between ALMA in the submillimetre domain and optical/near-infrared telescopes such as the James Webb Space Telescope (JWST) and the new generation of Extremely Large Telescopes (ELTs).

-Understanding the origin and evolution of galaxies, stars, planets and life itself is a fundamental objective of astronomy.
-Although impressive advances have been made, our knowledge of how the first galaxies and stars formed, and how they evolved into what we see around us today, is still far from complete.
-A major reason for this is that the birth and much of the growth of galaxies, stars and planets occurs in regions that are hidden by a thick blanket of dust–virtually inaccessible to the optical instruments that have been the main tools of the trade since the invention of the telescope.
-In the infrared, it is possible to penetrate this obscuring dust and trace a vast array of spectral diagnostics both in the local universe and at high redshift.
+The birth and much of the evolution of galaxies, stars and planets occurs in regions that are hidden behind a blanket of dust–virtually inaccessible to the optical instruments that have been the main tools of the trade since the invention of the telescope.
+Infrared radiation on the other hand is able to penetrate the obscuring clouds.
+Infrared telescopes can therefore access a vast array of spectral diagnostics both in the local and distant universe.

-The SPICA telescope design and manufacture builds directly on the legacy of Herschel, further enhancing the mission’s reliability.
-SRON has been playing a leading role in the SAFARI project largely based on SRON's prominent role in the development of infrared detectors.
-Gaining maximum benefit from the low infrared emission of SPICA’s cooled mirror, requires the use of detectors that are several orders of magnitude more sensitive than those of Herschel.
+The SPICA telescope design and manufacture builds directly on the legacy of Herschel, enhancing the mission’s reliability.
+SRON has been the lead of the SAFARI project, largely based on SRON's experience in building complex space instruments, and its prominent role in the development of sensitive infrared detectors.
+Gaining maximum benefit from the low-infrared emission of SPICA’s cooled mirror requires the use of detectors that are several orders of magnitude more sensitive than Herschel's.

-SAFARI is a very different instrument from HIFI.
-HIFI 'sees' just a small part of the cosmos but with a very high spectral resolution.
-SAFARI is, in effect, a multicolor infrared camera with about 6000 pixels that can make real ‘photos’ of the cosmos at a range of different wavelengths.
+SAFARI differs from Herschel's HIFI instrument on several aspects.
+HIFI sees just a small part of the nearby universe, but with a very high spectral resolution.
+SAFARI is a thousand-fold more sensitive infrared camera with about 4,000 pixels that can instantaneously take fingerprints of the distant universe over a large range of different wavelengths.